gkmit-dikshant/colearn-docs/docs/technical_use_case.md

 - **Main Flow**:
     1. User navigates to a specific project detail page.
     2. User clicks on "Apply to Join" button.
-    3. User fills in application note explaining interest and relevant skills.
+    3. User fills in application note explaining interest.
     4. User submits the application.
     5. System notifies the project owner of the new application.
 ## Review applicants and accept/reject them.